-The SCRD and Town of Gibsons have plans and resources to respond to many of the hazards that present a threat to the region.
+The Town of Gibsons has plans and resources to respond to many of the hazards that present a threat to its region.
 Some incidents require the coordinated efforts of a variety of people and agencies.
-The following summary describes the region's capability to responding to hazards alone, or in a joint effort with other agencies.
-In this category, normal response means that one or two departments respond using day-to-day procedures and resources.
+In this analysis, normal response means that one or two departments respond using day-to-day procedures and resources.

-Most communities within the SCRD are supported by local fire departments staffed by a combination of full time and volunteer members, BC Ambulance Service Units and policing services provided by the RCMP.
-Mutual aid agreements exist between Gibsons' response agencies and those of neighbouring municipalities.
+Most communities within the SCRD, including Gibsons, are supported by local fire departments staffed by a combination of full time and volunteer members, BC Ambulance Service Units and policing services provided by the RCMP.
+Mutual aid agreements exist between Gibsons response agencies and those of neighbouring municipalities.